ryanlelek/raneto-devops/README.md

 ## 4) Adding your Raneto repository
 See the new [Raneto example](https://github.com/gilbitron/Raneto/tree/master/example) for how to structure your project.
 It's a good idea to start a new Git repository (public or private) and commit your documentation files to that repository instead of directly to a cloned copy of Raneto.
-To use your Raneto project's Git repository in this deplkoyment process, edit `deploy.yml` with your repo address.
+To use your Raneto project's Git repository in this deplkoyment process:
+1. edit `deploy.yml` and add your Git repo address
+2. edit `deploy.yml` and change the domain `devops.raneto.com` to your (sub)domain

 ## 5) Change Sudo Password (optional, recommended)
 Generate a password to be used on the machines: